pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/multi-one-to-many.md

 ## Observations & Comments

- * __Multiple Join Fields.__ When a join needs to be made using two or more fields, rather than providing `localField` and `foreignField` parameters for `$lookup`, a more 'open ended' `let` parameter is required to bind fields from the left side of the join into variables ready to be used in the joining process.
-Then the `$lookup`'s embedded `$pipeline` is used to define how to perform the join, which basically constitutes a `$match` stage using the bind variables to test for equality with the corresponding fields of the right side collection.
-To access the _bind_ variables the `$match` is required to use an `$expr` operator.
-For this particular use of `$expr` an index can be leveraged against the collection being looked up, where there are equality matches only.
+ * __Multiple Join Fields.__ To join two or more fields in a `$lookup` stage, you must use a `let` parameter rather than specifying the `localField` and `foreignField` parameters used in a single field join.
+With a `let` parameter, you bind multiple fields from the first collection into variables ready to be used in the joining process.
+You use an embedded `$pipeline` inside the `$lookup` stage to match the _bind_ variables with fields in the second collection's records.
+To access the _bind_ variables, the `$match` must use an `$expr` operator.
+In this instance, the`$expr` can use an index because only equality matches are employed.

- * __Reducing Array Content.__ As a consequence of having an embedded pipeline in the `$lookup` stage, in this example, an opportunity is taken to filter out unwanted fields from the right side of the join, rather than filtering these out when they appear as array elements later in the main top-level aggregation pipeline.
-If this filtering was left to afterwards, in the main pipeline, it would require either:
+ * __Reducing Array Content.__ The presence of an embedded pipeline in the `$lookup` stage provided an opportunity to filter out three unwanted fields brought in from the second collection.
+If you wanted to filter out these fields in a later step instead, inside the main pipeline, you could use one of the following two:

-    1. An extra stage to unwind the joined array elements, followed by an extra stage to unset the fields to be excluded, followed by an extra stage to then re-group the unpacked records back up again.
+    1. Add an extra stage to unwind the joined array elements, followed by a stage to unset the fields to be excluded, followed by a stage to re-group the unpacked records.
-    2. Use of one of the [Array Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#array-expression-operators), such as `$map`, which can seem a little more complicated at first, but is more optimal than the `$unwind\$unset\$group` combination, as discussed in the [Pipeline Performance Considerations](../guides/performance.md) chapter of this book.
+    2. Use of one of the [Array Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#array-expression-operators), such as `$map`.
+This can seem a little more complicated at first, but it is more optimal than the `$unwind\$unset\$group` combination, as described in the [Pipeline Performance Considerations](../guides/performance.md) chapter.